chase-moskal/sparrow-rtc/readme.md

 📡 easily establish webrtc connections and transmit data
 🕹️ designed to provide connectivity for multiplayer games
-🛠️ we run a free instance of the signalling server that you can use
+🛠️ we run the websocket signalling server free at `wss://sparrow-rtc.benevolent.games/`
 🧪 early alpha software, expect changes
 💖 free and open source just for you

-free websocket signalling server is running at `wss://sparrow-rtc.benevolent.games/`

 <br/>